-As a funeral ceremony is optional, there is nothing to say that it must take place by the coffin.
-People can pay their last respects and say farewell before the deceased is placed into the coffin in hospital or at home, or after the cremation with an urn.
+The nature of the funeral ceremony is a matter of choice for those involved.
+So there is no rule stating that the ceremony must be held at the coffin.
+People can pay their last respects and say farewell before the deceased is placed in the coffin in hospital or at home, or after the cremation with an urn.

 There is also the option of not having any farewell ceremony.
 In such cases, the body is transported in the coffin from home or hospital directly to the cemetery for burial or to the crematorium for cremation, and then to the cemetery where the ashes are buried or scattered.